 Remember how when our kids were little we couldn’t envision them leaving us and going off to college?
 Now, if you are like me, you can’t believe how quickly the time went.
 It continues to rush by and before you know it, college graduation will be here.
 The University of Miami holds graduation ceremonies two times per year with May being the largest ceremony, broken down by the college.
 Commencement schedules and information can be found here.
-Fall Graduation is set for, December 13th.
-Spring Graduation is May 9th – May 11th.
+Spring Graduation is set for May 9th – May 11th and Fall Graduation is set for December 12, 2019.

 There is no limit on the number of guests you can bring to any of the commencement ceremonies at the University of Miami.
 Students will be asked to estimate the number of guests during the application for graduation for planning purposes only.